obokhove/wetropolis20162020/README.md

 - 4 drawings/excel files of 2016 base plates (Email 07-07-2016 Wout) all dated with "20160707" in the file name

 - Galton board test 15-07-2016: https://www.youtube.com/watch?v=FR3QPHajcew&feature=youtu.be

+- 21-07-2016: the wooden support frame is getting together; JPG-files started with 210702016